DA moves to steady palay prices nationwide

-The Department of Agriculture (DA) is stepping up interventions in the rice market as palay prices soften in several major producing areas despite the ongoing main harvest season nearing completion.
+The Department of Agriculture (DA) is stepping up interventions in the rice market as palay prices plummet in several major producing areas despite the ongoing main harvest season nearing completion.

 Agriculture Secretary Francisco P. Tiu Laurel Jr. said the government is closely monitoring price movements after farmgate rates slipped to as low as P16 to P17 per kilo in parts of Nueva Ecija, Pampanga, Isabela, and Cagayan, where about 77 percent of the national harvest has already been completed.

-The DA, however, stressed that the decline is not uniform nationwide.
-In some provinces such as Palawan, palay prices remain stronger at P23 to P24 per kilo, indicating localized pressure rather than a broad market downturn.
+The DA, however, stressed that the decline is not happening throughout the country, stating that in some provinces, such as Palawan, palay prices remain stronger at P23 to P24 per kilo, indicating localized pressure rather than a broad market downturn.

+The agency is also introducing a direct purchase order system, allowing farmers to sell palay to the NFA ahead of harvest.

-“We want to strike a balance among all stakeholders in the rice value chain, including consumers, especially amid climatic and geopolitical challenges,” Tiu Laurel said.
+“We want to strike a balance among all stakeholders in the rice value chain, including consumers, especially amid climatic and geopolitical challenges,” Tiu Laurel told attendees of a consultative meeting with rice industry stakeholders last week.

 Rising production costs, driven by higher fertilizer prices linked to global tensions and the threat of another El Niño episode, are also weighing on farmers and may affect planting decisions in the next cycle.